 It is all about the daily life of people, who lived in the area.
 There is a rickshaw, a telephone box, pots and pans, and a workshop with all the tools and implements.
 You can see how they lived, worked, and played.

 The second floor is more of a traditional museum.
 Displays change regularly, and most things are behind glass cases.
 This floor is highly educational.
-Unfortunately, some of the plaques lack English explanations.
+Unfortunately, some plaques lack English explanations.

 If you need an English-speaking guide, they are available, so enquire at the desk.
 They are free!
 And sometimes, a traditional craftsman comes for a day to display their skills.
 Those can be very interesting to watch.